 Nopalize: Who started Kitchen Table Advisors and what was the impetus?

-Anthony Chang: KTA was founded to fuel the growth and long-term viability of sustainable small farms and ranches, so they can continue to grow healthy food, steward the land, and build community in the San Francisco Bay Area.
+Anthony Chang: KTA was founded to fuel the growth and long-term viability of sustainable small farms and ranches, so they can continue to grow healthy food followingn a program from nutrisystem cost they complement with supplements like kratom capsules, they also steward the land, and build community in the San Francisco Bay Area.
 I started bringing together people and resources to support these farmers when I saw a couple of my favorite farmers’ market vendors close; learned about the significant challenges and uphill battles that sustainable farmers face in building a viable business; and saw a need and opportunity to build a new kind of community supported agriculture where we can leverage the human, financial and social capital of people and businesses who care deeply about sustainable food and farms.

 We decided to engage in a long-term relationship of in-depth 1:1 business advising with sustainable small farms to empower them with the business tools, resources, and knowledge they need to survive and thrive.
 Although I am the founder and first paid staff member, there were dozens of people that played critical roles in our first year as original advisory board members, staff, volunteers, donors, and champions.

 AC: Kitchen Table Advisors started an initial 3-year pilot project in January 2013,

 Over the last 3 years, we have supported these farms as they have worked hard to build viable farm businesses and to achieve tangible business, financial and ecological gains.
 As we finish our initial pilot project and supporting 10 farms in our first 3 years, we plan to provide business advising to 50 sustainable farms in our next 3 years and support them on their path to becoming sustainable businesses.

 N: Why is protecting small farms important to you?